nana950819/ebook-gpt-translator/README.md

 The output of the script will be an EPUB file with the same name as the input file, but with `_translated` appended to the end.
 For example, if the input file is `example.pdf`, the output file will be `example_translated.epub` and `example_translated.txt`.

-## License

-This tool is released under the MIT License.

 ## Disclaimer: